opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-stats.md

-open_file_descriptors | Integer |  The number of opened file descriptors associated with the current process. max_file_descriptors | Integer | The maximum number of file descriptors for the system. cpu | Object | Statistics about the CPU for the node. cpu.percent | Integer | The percent CPU usage for the process. cpu.total_in_millis | Integer | The total CPU time used by the process on which the JVM is running, in milliseconds. mem  | Object | Statistics about the memory for the node. mem.total_virtual_in_bytes | Integer | The total amount of virtual memory that is guaranteed to be available to the process that is currently executing, in bytes.
+open_file_descriptors | Integer |  The number of opened file descriptors associated with the current process. max_file_descriptors | Integer | The maximum number of file descriptors for the system. cpu | Object | Statistics about the CPU for the node. cpu.percent | Integer | The percentage of CPU usage for the process. cpu.total_in_millis | Integer | The total CPU time used by the process on which the JVM is running, in milliseconds. mem  | Object | Statistics about the memory for the node. mem.total_virtual_in_bytes | Integer | The total amount of virtual memory that is guaranteed to be available to the process that is currently running, in bytes.

 ### `jvm`